 – Unable to fully support the spouse in areas of need will be a reference to the divorce filing.

 – If one party be found and confirmed as mentally ill for more than 3 years that does not guarantee the growth and continuity of marriage, the other may claim for divorce.

 – For those subjected to good behavior bonds, failure to comply with what has been imposed will be a ground for divorce.

-– If one or the other has an incurable disease which is dangerous and would cause harm to the other would be a ground used for divorce.
+– If one or the other has an incurable disease that is dangerous and would cause harm to the other would be a ground used for divorce.

-The grounds for divorce in Thailand as explained above should also be viewed with other issues when it comes to divorce in Thailand.
-Firstly you will need to have a Thailand lawyer as well as be represented by a Thai law firm even when it is an unopposed divorce.
+The grounds for divorce in Thailand as explained above should also be viewed with other issues.
+This when it comes to divorce in Thailand.
+Firstly you will need to have a Thailand lawyer as well as be represented by a Thai law firm.
+This even when it is an unopposed divorce.
 See the other links from this website which will explain further details about the divorce process in Thailand.